 Further information can be found on our Staff Benefits page.

 THE ROLE

-The Senior Research Associate will play a pivotal role in coordinating data collection and analysing data on a large-scale cross-linguistic experimental project examining spatial communication systems across languages.
+The Senior Research Associate will play a pivotal role in coordinating data collection and analysing data on a large-scale experimental project examining semantic and episodic memory in young and older adults.